 Alright, now let's dive into the rest of this list featuring the best blogging courses out there today!

 This is another blogging course that I would consider “all-in-one,” and is great for beginners that are just starting out and want to dive straight in (though it has just 2 hours of content).
-Starting with an overview of WordPress, this course will show you how to set up your blog and install the right plugins.
+Starting with an overview of WordPress (which today's latest blogging statistics show is the CMS of choice for bloggers), this course will show you how to set up your blog and install the right plugins.
 You’ll also learn about what types of content you can post and how to write it well, how to promote it, and how to build your email list.

 Finally, you’ll learn a few different revenue models you can employ on your blog, although this is more of an overview than a deep dive.
 However, this is a great place to get a solid overview of what it will take to get your blog to succeed, from start to finish.